 Start by setting aside a little bit of money each month, and gradually increase your savings as you get closer to retirement.

-If you don’t have a lot of money to save for retirement, don’t worry – there are still plenty of strategies you can use.
+If you don’t have much money to save for retirement, don’t worry – you can use plenty of strategies.
 Here are five of the best:

 1. Make Saving for Retirement a Priority – make this the first thing you put money towards each month before anything else.